Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Data Collection

 \section{Data Collection}

-Below describes the data sources along with any pre-processing steps applied to them. \ref{data centroids} describes the landmark (census block centroids) data and \ref{data centroids} describes the witness (cooling center) data.
+In this section we describe the data sources along with any pre-processing steps applied to them.
+Section~\ref{appendix:data centroids} describes the landmark (census block centroids) data, Section~\ref{appendix:data cooling centers} describes the witness (cooling center) data, and Section~\ref{appendix:data score} describes the HVI data.
 Figure \ref{data} plots the full dataset of landmarks and witnesses.